Alice Upside Down: Soundtrack

-Alice Upside Down is a soundtrack album by the film of the same name, released on September 16, 2008 by Dauman Music and distributed by Federal Distribution.
+Alice Upside Down is a soundtrack album from the film of the same name, released on September 16, 2008 by Dauman Music and distributed by Federal Distribution.

 Track listing

+Reception

+A critic from The Hollywood Reporter wrote, "Alice Upside Down is a Disney Channel-ready tween comedy-drama that’s nicely anchored by an affable cast".

 Home media

 The film was released directly to DVD on July 29, 2008.